fnmunhoz/neutrino-preset-prettier-eslint/README.md

 ❯ npm run lint
 ```

-This can be very useful to ensure on a Continuous Integration environment that the code is consistent with prettier format.
+This can be very useful to ensure, on a Continuous Integration environment, that the code is consistent with prettier format.

 ## Editor integration